Malva neglecta Wallr.

 MOC = 41

 Family - Malvaceae

-Stems - Procumbent to ascending, to +60cm long, multiple from base, typically simple, herbaceous, stellate pubescent, from taproot.
+Stems - Spreading to ascending, to 1 m, multiple from base, typically simple, sparsely pubescent with simple and stellate hairs.

 Flowering - April - October.